Here's everything you need to know about the 1-, 2-, 3- and 5-years fixed deposit scheme offered by the Post Office

 You can open the account at any head or general post office.

-Once you have selected the post office to open the POTD account, you can open a POTD for which you will need the following documents:
+Once you have selected the post office to open the post office term deposit account, you can open a POTD for which you will need the following documents: